2025 Solar Incentives Guide for Brookfield, WI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although it may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the claim amount.

-To better understand exactly how much the ITC could save you, contact your local Brookfield solar panel installer.
+To better understand how the ITC might apply to you, reach out to your local Brookfield solar panel installer and ask for more information.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit will apply to you is to talk with your local Brookfield solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit might apply to you is to speak with your local Brookfield solar panel installers directly.

 State & Local Solar Incentives